 - fall asleep to the sound of the waves

-^ This picture was from a trip to Denver just months before news of the Covid-19 pandemic began and even still there were no other people around when we rode bikes to visit the Colorado State Capitol building.
+^ This picture was from a bike riding trip to visit the Colorado State Capitol building.

 If there are any unique or special buildings, outdoor tourist attractions or historical sites in your area, go visit them!
 This is a safe thing to do during the coronavirus pandemic if you are able to keep socially-distanced.
 If there are areas like this near your city, consider giving them another visit.